speechbrain/speechbrain/README.md

 The results will be saved in the `output_folder` specified in the yaml file.
 The folder is created by calling `sb.core.create_experiment_directory()` in `experiment.py`.
 Both detailed logs and experiment outputs are saved there.
 Furthermore, less verbose logs are output to stdout.

+# SpeechBrain Roadmap

+As a community-based and open source project, SpeechBrain needs the help of its community to grow in the right direction.
+Opening the roadmap to our users enable the toolkit to benefit from new ideas, new research axes or even new technologies.
+The roadmap, available on our [Discourse](https://speechbrain.discourse.group/t/speechbrain-a-community-roadmap/179) lists all the changes and updates that need to be done in the current version of SpeechBrain.
+Users are more than welcome to propose new items via new Discourse topics!

 # Learning SpeechBrain

 Instead of a long and boring README, we prefer to provide you with different resources that can be used to learn how to customize SpeechBrain to adapt it to your needs: